On physical measures of multi-singular hyperbolic vector fields: Introduction

 It is expected that such theory can be extended for large classes of systems beyond uniform hyperbolicity.
 For instance this has been established for some sets of non-hyperbolic parameters with positive Lebesgue measure inside the H\'enon family.
 This also has led to many important progresses in the study of partially hyperbolic systems.
 However there is still no complete theory.

 In the case of vector fields, Morales, Pacifico and Pujals \cite{MPP} have defined the notion of ``singular hyperbolicity'' to characterize robust transitivity in dimension $3$ and singular dynamics modeled on the Lorenz attractor.
-Singular hyperbolicity is still a form of partial hyperbolicity allowing the existence of singularity.
+Singular hyperbolicity is still a form of partial hyperbolicity allowing the existence of singularities, i.e., points where the vector field vanishes.
 More recently, Bonatti and da Luz \cite{BdL} have introduced the ``multi-singular hyperbolicity'' to describe a robust class of vector fields satisfying a strong stability property (the star property): bifurcation phenomena cannot occur on periodic orbits nor on singularities for any system $C^1$ close.
 The star property has played an important role in the exploration of the structural stability conjecture of Palis and Smale.
 It has been shown that the star property coincides with the uniform hyperbolicity in the case of diffeomorphisms and non-singular vector fields~\cite{L80,Ma82,Ma88,Ha,GW}.

 The dynamics of general star vector field is still striking due to the existence of singularities.
 There are many examples of such systems which are not uniformly hyperbolic: for instance, some Cherry flows \cite{C, Palis-de Melo} in dimension $2$ and the famous Lorenz attractors \cite{Lo} in dimension $3$ (which supports robust chaotic non-hyperbolic dynamics).
 In dimension 4, Shi, Gan and Wen~\cite{SGW} have proved that $C^1$ generic star vector fields are singular hyperbolic.
 In dimension $5$, da Luz~\cite{dL} has constructed a $C^1$ open set of star vector fields which are not singular hyperbolic.
 From \cite{BdL} it turns out that multi-singular hyperbolicity characterizes star vector fields for a $C^1$ open and dense set of systems.
 The multi-singular hyperbolicity is specific to singular vector fields (i.e. has no counterpart for diffeomorphisms) and is not covered by partial hyperbolicity.